bowman2001/perplexdoc/content/doc/extended/typographer/index.md

       alt: Some specimen of movable type for printing
 ---

-Simple ASCII punctuation characters are substituted with typographical glyphs.
+Simple ASCII punctuation characters are substituted with the typographic correct ones.
 {.p-first} <!--more-->

-The Typographer provides the same functionality as the [Smartypants](https://daringfireball.net/projects/smartypants/) project from John Gruber, who also started Markdown.
+The Typographer provides in principle the same functionality as the [Smartypants](https://daringfireball.net/projects/smartypants/) project from John Gruber, who also started Markdown.
 Convenient typing options encourage the use of good typography.

-These are the substitutions:
+## Substitutions
 | Name          |   ASCII          |  Result   |
 | :------------ | :--------------: | :-------: |
 | Quotes        |    `"Quote"`     |  "Quote"  |